erictraaaan/local-weather-app/README.md

 # local-weather-app
-app to show local weather
+App to show local weather.
+Made for the Freecodecamp intermediate front end developer projects.